AgriConnect/beaglebone-image-builder/readme.md

 ## How to build

+Place some wifi config for connman to _target/other/connman/_ folder.

 Run `./build-image-for-agriconnect.sh`.
 It will produce _\*.img.xz_ and _\*.bmap_ files in _deploy/_ folder.

 ## How I can find hardware to run this build script